 This page was last reviewed in July 2022.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 You might find attending one of our Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

-NHS Choices.
-(2016) Heatwave: how to cope in hot weather.
-Available from: https://www.nhs.uk/livewell/summerhealth/pages/heatwave.aspx [Accessed 19th July 2022]
+NHS.
+(2019) Heatwave: how to cope in hot weather.
+Available at: https://www.nhs.uk/livewell/summerhealth/pages/heatwave.aspx [Accessed 19th July 2022]

 NHS.
 (2021a) Heat exhaustion and heatstroke.
 Available at: https://www.nhs.uk/conditions/heat-exhaustion-heatstroke/ [Accessed 13th July 2022]

 NHS.
 (2021b) Keeping your baby safe in the sun.
 Available at: https://www.nhs.uk/conditions/baby/first-aid-and-safety/safety/safety-i… [Accessed 19th July 2022]